All Episodes

 I mean, do we have any control over that?

-Good Lord, here is the mainstream print.
+Here is the mainstream print.

 This is ABC for three days.

-It has been announced on this program, it's been findable, discoverable everywhere.
+It has been announced on this program.

-The longshoreman union will continue to be the union.
+The Longshoreman Union will continue to be the union.

-There the forklifts are going to be run by the forklift operators of today.
+The forklifts are going to be run by the forklift operators of today.

 And she doesn't know it.

-And McClellan's probably answered the question already twice by the time she gets to it again and says, Well, just go back to the hiring.
+And McClellan's probably answered the question already twice by the time she gets to it again and says, well, just go back to the hiring.

-So who's who's running the fourth?
+So who's running the fork?

 Well, I'll tell you what's spawning that question.